 The Supreme Court did not rule on two

-cases related to gay marriage on Thursday, leaving only two Decision
+cases related to gay marriage on Monday, one of only a handful of

 Oral arguments in the cases were heard